btdrawer/divelog-server-graphql/README.md

 ## Requirements

 -   NodeJS
 -   NPM
 -   MongoDB
-- Redis (for PubSub)
+-   Redis (for PubSub; optional)

 ## How to run

 From the root folder, type `npm i` to install the necessary dependencies.

-Add a `.env` file to the root folder, with the following variables:
+Add a `.env` file to the `config` folder, with the following variables:

 -   `MONGODB_URL`: The URL of your MongoDB database.
 -   `JWT_KEY`: The secret key that your JSON Web Tokens will be signed with.
 -   `REDIS_HOST`: The URL of your Redis data store.
 -   `REDIS_PORT`: The port that your Redis store is listening on.
 -   `SERVER_PORT`: The port that the server should listen on.

 Then, you can run the program by typing:
 `npm start`

+GraphQL playground will be available on localhost at `SERVER_PORT`.
+From there, you will have access to all possible mutations and queries.

+You can also launch the server without subscription functionality, and therefore no need to be running a Redis data store.
+This is available with the command:
+`npm start:noredis`

-Unit tests coming soon
+## Unit tests

+To run unit tests, add a `.test.env` file to the `config` folder with the variables `MONGODB_URL`, `JWT_KEY`, and `SERVER_PORT`, and then run:
+`npm test`

+You can also watch the tests:
+`npm run test:watch`